Click the wagon number to go straight to that wagon:

 Teamster: Buddy Schultz & Curtis Klesel

 The Brazos River Riders joined the Salt Grass Trail Ride in 1972 and have not missed a ride since.
 They have approximately 40 members.
 John Phillips, Karen Klausmeyer, Kurt Klausmeyer, Philip and Doyleen Fairchild, and Tom and Sally Hakemack have all been members of the Salt Grass Trail Ride for more than 40 years.
 Tom Hakemack served as Chief of Scouts from 2002 to 2005.
 Sally Hakemack has served on the Salt Grass Trail Ride Executive Board as Public Relations and Special Events Chairman and currently serves as Scribe.
-Philip Fairchild has served as Route Boss and Assistant Trail Boss on the Executive Board and is currently serving as Trail Boss.
-Also representing Wagon 14 with the SGT Kurt Klausmeyer, as Chief of Scouts, Lifetime Scout Tom Hakemack, Scouts – Wesley Martin, Joe Diez, Rusty Sillivan and Ronnie Thrasher.
+Philip Fairchild has served as Route Boss, Assistant Trail Boss and Trail Boss on the SGT Executive Board and is currently serving as Chairman of the Executive Committee and a Scout.
+Also representing Wagon 12 with the SGT Kurt Klausmeyer, as Chief of Scouts, Lifetime Scout Tom Hakemack, Scouts – Wesley Martin, Joe Diez, Rusty Sillivan and Ronnie Thrasher.

 Brazos River Riders participate in many parades and trail rides throughout the year.
 Our wagon name originated from the Brazos River, which is the boundary between Waller and Austin Counties where most members reside.
 Our awards include Top Trail Rider: Kurt Klausmeyer (1996),Travis Hakemack (2020), Top Trail Horse: Travis Hakemack riding “Mandy” (1997), Tyler Klesel riding “Rebel” (2013), Kurt Klausmeyer riding Blue Duck (2016); Youngest Riders: Phyllis Fairchild (1985), Dustin Cope (2000, 2003, 2005, 2008) Tyler Klesel (2007, 2008, 2009), Ronnie Lee Thrasher II (2009), Morgan Thrasher (2010), Hunter Hinze (2013), Heath Hinze (2014, 2015, 2016, 2017), Ace Jerome Vance (2019), Avery Grace Vance (2019, 2022) and Hayes Hinze (2022).